LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    hot patching
-      The act of fixing entity directives and predicates or adding new entity directives and predicates to loaded entities in a running application without requiring access to the entities source code.
+      The act of fixing entity directives and predicates or adding new entity directives and predicates to loaded entities in a running application without requiring access to the entities source code or restarting the application.